Adam Schiff: Law career

-California State Senate
+California State Senate (1996–2000)

-In 1996, Schiff was elected to represent the 21st district in the California State Senate.
+In 1996, Schiff was elected to represent the 21st district in the California State Senate, defeating Republican assemblywoman Paula Boland, who had moved into the district to run.
 When his term began, he was the Senate's youngest member, at 36.
-During his four-year term, Schiff chaired the senate's Judiciary Committee and Select Committee on Juvenile Justice, and the state legislature's Joint Committee on the Arts.
+During his four-year term, Schiff chaired the Senate Judiciary Committee and Select Committee on Juvenile Justice, and the state legislature's Joint Committee on the Arts.

 As a state senator, Schiff authored dozens of measures that were enacted into law.
 These included Senate Bill 1847, Chapter 1021.
 Passed in 1998, this legislation continued work on the stalled Blue Line light rail extension to Pasadena by renaming the Blue Line the Gold Line and creating the Foothill Gold Line Construction Authority, which separated the project from the Los Angeles County Metropolitan Transportation Authority.
 The construction authority finished the Pasadena line in 2003 and extended it to Azusa in 2016.
 A third leg was begun, which is intended to extend the line to Pomona by 2025.
-Schiff's work to re-energize the project caused him to be regarded in the San Gabriel Valley as the "Father of the Gold Line".
+Schiff's work on the project earned him the nickname "Father of the Gold Line".

-During his tenure, he had also authored "tough on crime" measures, which did not pass or were vetoed by both Republican and Democratic governors, including a bill which would have allowed minors 14 year olds or older accused of serious crimes to be tried as adults, as well as a bill which would have made it a felony to hire an undocumented immigrant.
-Nonetheless, The Guardian noted that these proposals were in line with the aforementioned "tough on crime" attitude of other politicians in the late 1990s.
+During his tenure, Schiff also authored "tough on crime" measures, which did not pass or were vetoed by governors, including a bill to allow minors 14 or older accused of serious crimes to be tried as adults and a bill that would have made it a felony to hire an undocumented immigrant.
+According to The Guardian, these proposals were in line with the "tough on crime" attitude of other politicians in the late 1990s.